 To return to the work, there were elements of this that blunted any feeling of isolation.
 Of course I ran my notes past the people interviewed, a second point of interaction.
 I also found a handful of people in each territory who were very positive about driving change through enhanced information.
 With these I held ongoing chats, discussing the views of their colleagues, contrasting these to those of other people around the organisation, sharing preliminary findings and nascent ideas for moving forward, getting their feedback on all of this.
 As well as helping me to have sounding boards for my ideas and getting alternative input, this was also great for building relationships; something that is harder over the ‘phone, but – as I found – far from impossible.
 However, it did require effort and, importantly, that effort needed to be sustained.

 Something I thankfully figured out quite early was that email was not enough.
-Even with busy people on the other side of the world, perhaps particularly with busy people on the other side of the word, it was worth arranging time to talk.
+Even with busy people on the other side of the world, perhaps particularly with busy people on the other side of the world, it was worth arranging time to talk.
 Despite the efficiency and convenience of email, I made a point of also speaking and of religiously rearranging any chats that fell through.
 Sometimes I wanted to just drop a colleague an email, but I tried to resist the temptation.
 In retrospect I think this approach helped a lot – on both ends of the ‘phone line.

 Over time my work gradually shifted from gathering data to analysing and synthesising it, that is figuring out what the elements of the Data Strategy should be, for example current and future states.
 This is never an abrupt change, you start to analyse as soon as you have done a handful of interviews, but this work ramps up as more and more interviews are ticked off.
 Another thing that I found was, rather than sending people a whole slide deck and inviting comments, sharing one slide / exhibit at a time worked better.
 That way you assemble a deck out of agreed components and also have further opportunities for telephone interaction.
 If you are careful enough with structuring your individual slides, then the overall story can take care of itself, or at least require minimal “connective tissue” to be woven around it.